aerospike/aerolab/LATEST.md

 * FIX: Docker: Regression - underscores in cluster names are allowed and should work.
 * FIX: AGI: AGI Commands would panic if cluster is not found.
 * FIX: AGI: Default sftp threads to 1 and s3 threads to 4.
+* FIX: AGI: Port 443 on AGI firewall in GCP should not lock to caller's IP by default.
 * ENHANCEMENT: Support all ubuntu 18+ and centos 7+ builds with `net loss-delay` feature.
 * ENHANCEMENT: When `--on-destination` is selected in `net loss-delay`, set `--src-network` instead of `--network`.
 * ENHANCEMENT: The `net loss-delay` feature now supports specifying ports.